twilio-professional-services/flex-project-template/docs/docs/feature-library/flex-v2/admin-ui.md

 To prevent accidentally overwriting changes made by other users at the same time, when a global change is made, a Sync stream is used to fan out a message to all clients with the admin-ui open.
 This message shows affected clients an alert, disables the save functionality, and offers an option to reload the config.

 The configuration interface shows the appropriate controls for top-level feature settings that are boolean, string, or number values.
 For other property types, as well as nested objects, a JSON editor is displayed.
 This editor requires the input JSON to be valid before saving is allowed.
+However, features can instead provide their own component as the configuration interface if desired.

 ### Extending the configuration interface

 If a feature has complex configuration options, that feature can register its own component(s) for display in the feature configuration interface.
 The feature receives the initial configuration, and is provided callback functions to send the updated configuration to the admin-ui, or to disable/enable the save button.

-To do so, the feature should register a flex-hook for the `beforeOpenFeatureSettings` action.
-This action will be invoked with the following payload interface:
+To do so, the feature should register an admin-hook by creating an `admin-hook.tsx` file in the feature directory root.
+This file's `adminHook` export will be invoked with the following payload interface:

 ```ts
 interface CustomComponentPayload {